 My Mistake-Summer Chili Soup

 First, let me say that I am a soup lover.
 It doesn't matter if it's 100 degrees out there.
-When I want soup, I want soup.
 I have talked to several other people lately who've told me the same thing.
-Maybe it's our real longing for fall and cooler weather, or even just plain old comfort, but whatever it is, I've had some kind of soup almost every night this week.
+Maybe it's a yearning for plain old comfort food.
+Whatever it is, I've had some kind of soup almost every night this week.

-I needed a new soup recipe, and this one needed to have a short list of ingredients, and ease of preparation.
+I needed a new soup recipe, and this one needed to have a short list of ingredients with ease of preparation.
 I found one similar to the one below.
 No chopping onions, or peppers or garlic, so joy!
 I wrote down the list of ingredients on a scrap of paper, and headed for the store.

 With list in my hand, I started with the main ingredient, the beef.
-I knew that I wanted to buy the store brand of organic lean beef, and that was the easy part, but the other ingredients were impossible to find.
+I knew that I was going to use ground sirloin because it has less fat, and that was the easy part, but the other ingredients were impossible to find.
 No joy!
 That's when this recipe was modified as I walked down the aisle telling myself that I could substitute this instead of that, and you know how the rest of the story goes.
 I know you've done it too.

 I came home with my groceries, got out a Dutch oven and started cooking.
 This is what I came up with, and it was really good.
 You might want to add more or less seasoning.
 Depends on you.
 I have enjoyed it two nights in a row.

-1 (12.7 ounce) package Birdseye Southwest Style Protein Blends
+1 (12.7 oz.) package Birdseye Southwest Style Protein Blend

 Salt and pepper to taste